Cpymadtools

 Note

-As this function calls the TWISS command and requires that TWISS can succeed on your sequence.
+As this function calls the TWISS command it requires that TWISS can succeed on your sequence.

 Example